Are You Missing Half the Change Equation?

 They miss half the change equation.

 Leaders often tout changes with the attitude of this shiny, bright new thing will solve all of our problems.
-But employees have been working with the “old” and have committed a lot of time and energy to making it work.
-Leaders should recognize that there is still value in some of the old before employees are able to move ahead to what isn’t working and why changes need to happen.
+But employees have been working with the “old” and have committed a lot of time and energy to make it work.
+Leaders should recognize that there’s still value in some of the old before employees are able to move ahead to what isn’t working and why changes need to happen.

 Answering the question of “What do we need to hold on to?” will help satisfy the fears and concerns that a new initiative is uncalled for or inappropriate.

 Leaders also need to allow a conversation about what scares people about the new.
 By giving time and attention to helping people understand and adjust to changes, leaders allow them to move ahead to what’s next.
 This is key to becoming a successful change leader.

 Tips for Solving the Change Equation

 Once you understand that you must lead the people side of change — along with managing the operational side — you fully understand the change equation.
 Now, you’ll want to find tools and hone skills to help you lead the change equation more effectively.
 Here are 5 key tips: